kingh0730/typst-cv-miku/data.typ

       Sep 2021 --- May 2022
     ]
   )
-  - Prototyped the new Office AI for Excel using TypeScript and C\#.
+  - Prototyped the new Office AI for Excel using TypeScript, C\#, and TensorFlow, enabling users to perform 10+ AI tasks.
+Shipped to the Excel product team.
   - Improved a deployed ML classification model (LSTM + CRF) using TensorFlow, increasing its F1 score from 72 to 77.
 ]